Jimmy McEwan: Raith Rovers

 In 1951 he moved up a division to join Raith Rovers in the Scottish top flight, a division they stayed in for all of that decade.
 McEwan and Raith ended their first season together with a fifth-place finish in the league.
 Raith reached the 1955–56 Scottish Cup semi final.
 They were eliminated in a replay by Heart of Midlothian who with Dave Mackay went on to beat Celtic in the final.
 In December of the same year Raith had their decade's most eye-catching single result when they beat Rangers 5–1 in Kirkcaldy.
 Raith appeared genuine title contenders for part of that season before finishing fourth, their best in McEwan's eight season at the club and their best since 1922.
 Their league form of that season was matched by a run to the 1956–57 Scottish Cup semi final.
 Again they were eliminated in a replay by the team who won the trophy, in this case the Falkirk team of Alex Parker.
 He was top scorer at Raith for three seasons from 1956 to 1959.
 At different times McEwan played alongside Raith Hall of Famers Willie McNaught, Willie Penman, Willie Polland, Johnny Urquhart and Andy Young.

 When at Raith, he was selected to play for a Scottish Football League XI against a Scotland XI at Ibrox on 16 March 1959 in a trial match prior to Scotland playing against England at Wembley in the 1958–59 British Home Championship.
 The league side won 6–5, with McEwan providing a cross for the first of three goals by John White.
-McEwan was never selected for the full international side, or for the SFL team in an inter-league fixture.
+McEwan was never selected for the full international side, or the SFL team in an inter-league fixture.
 He left Raith at the end of that season.